A Probabilistic Formulation of Offset Noise in Diffusion Models: Experiments

 \subsection{Training and sampling settings}

-\paragraph{Settings for~$\epsilon_\theta$ and~$\beta_t$ in the diffusion model} As the model for~$\epsilon_\theta$ (or~$v_\theta$ in the case of $v$-prediction), we used a multilayer perceptron (MLP) that had been extended to incorporate the time step~$t$ as part of its input.
-The MLP architecture consisted of five hidden layers, each employing the GELU activation function~\cite{gelu}, with the number of neurons set to 256, 512, 1024, 512, and 256 in each layer, respectively.
-The maximum diffusion time was set to~$T = 200$, and~$\beta_t$ was determined using a log-linear schedule~\cite{permenterinterpreting}.\footnote{We utilized the \texttt{TimeInputMLP} and \texttt{ScheduleLogLinear} modules available at \url{https://github.com/yuanchenyang/smalldiffusion} (accessed 2024/10/4), for the MLP model and beta scheduling, respectively.
+\paragraph{Settings for the prediction target and noise schedule} For~$\epsilon_\theta$ (or~$v_\theta$ in the $v$-prediction setting), we used a multilayer perceptron (MLP) with the time step~$t$ included as an additional input.
+The MLP had five hidden layers with GELU activations~\cite{gelu} and widths 256, 512, 1024, 512, and 256.
+The maximum diffusion time was set to~$T = 200$, and~$\beta_t$ was determined using a log-linear schedule~\cite{permenterinterpreting}.\footnote{We used the \texttt{TimeInputMLP} and \texttt{ScheduleLogLinear} modules available at \url{https://github.com/yuanchenyang/smalldiffusion} for the MLP and beta schedule, respectively.
 In \texttt{ScheduleLogLinear}, we set \texttt{sigma\_min} to 0.01 and \texttt{sigma\_max} to 10.}

-\paragraph{Optimizer settings} We used the Adam optimizer \cite{adam} for training, setting the learning rate to~$0.001$.
-The mini-batch size was fixed at~$1024$, and training was carried out for~$200,000$ steps.
-For some models, including Base, the loss function occasionally diverged during training depending on the random seed.
-To mitigate this issue and stabilize the training process, gradient clipping \cite{10.5555/3042817.3043083} was applied, limiting the maximum gradient norm at~$1$ during training.
+\paragraph{Optimizer settings} We trained all models using the Adam optimizer \cite{adam} with learning rate~$0.001$.
+The mini-batch size was fixed at~$1024$, and training was run for~$200{,}000$ steps.
+For some models, including the Base model, the loss occasionally diverged depending on the random seed.
+To mitigate this issue and stabilize training, we applied gradient clipping \cite{10.5555/3042817.3043083} with a maximum gradient norm of~$1$.

-\paragraph{Settings for the reverse process} When generating new data through the reverse process using the trained models, we set the maximum time step to~$T = 200$.
-To prevent the generated data from diverging, clipping was applied at each step of the reverse process to ensure that the data remained within the range~$[-10, 10]^n$.\footnote{Such clipping is frequently applied in diffusion models for images.
-In this study, we used a relatively large threshold of~$10$, compared with the distribution of the Cylinder dataset, which is roughly within the range~$[-3, 3]^n$.
-This choice allows any divergence that occurs to be partially reflected in the evaluation results, while avoiding numerical instabilities.}
+\paragraph{Settings for the reverse process} When generating new data through the reverse process, we set the maximum time step to~$T = 200$.
+To prevent divergence, clipping was applied at each reverse step so that the samples remained within~$[-10, 10]^n$.\footnote{Such clipping is commonly used in image diffusion models.
+In this study, we chose the relatively large threshold~$10$, whereas the Cylinder dataset lies roughly in~$[-3, 3]^n$.
+This setting allows divergence to remain partially visible in the evaluation while avoiding numerical instability.}